-ADMINISTRATION 1581/page 3 of 4 Domestic Violence
+ADMINISTRATION 1581/page 3 of 4 Victim of Domestic or Sexual Violence Leave

 N.J.S.A.
 2C:25-19, or a sexually violent offense as defined in N.J.S.A.
 30:4-27.26, or whose parent-in-law, sibling, grandparent, grandchild, child, parent, spouse, domestic partner, or civil union partner individual, or any other individual related by blood to the employee, and any other individual that the employee shows to have a close association with the employee which is the equivalent of a family relationship, was a victim shall be entitled to unpaid leave of no more than twenty days in one twelve-month period, to be used in the twelve-month period next following any incident of domestic violence or any sexually violent offense as provided in N.J.S.A.
 34:11C-3.